ladybug-tools/hb-energy-primer/text/components/Window_Construction.md

 Text to set the name for the Construction and to be incorporated into a unique Construction identifier.
 * ##### materials [Required]
 List of materials in the construction (from exterior to interior).
 These materials can be either fully-detailed material objects built with the material components or text for a material identifier to be looked up in the window material library.
 Note that a native Grasshopper "Merge" component can be used to help order the materials correctly for the input here.
+* ##### frame
+An optional window frame material to denote the frame that surrounds the window construction.
+Frame materials can be created using the "HB Window Frame" component.

 #### Outputs
 * ##### constr